What Are the Best Medicare Insurance Companies?

-These top 10 insurance companies offer Medicare Supplement Insurance (also called Medigap) in most states.
-Our review explores each company and the plans they offer so that you can compare plans and find the best coverage for your needs.
+- These top 10 insurance companies offer Medicare Supplement Insurance (also called Medigap) in most states.
+Learn about each company and the plans they offer so that you can compare plans and find the best coverage for your needs.

 - First, Medicare Supplement plans – also called Medigap – offer benefits that are standardized in every state except for Massachusetts, Minnesota and Wisconsin.
 This means each company’s plans pay for the same out-of-pocket Medicare costs as the same types of Medigap plans sold by other companies.

-- Second, Medicare Supplement plan prices and plan selection can fluctuate from one company to another and from one location to the next, so the “top” company in one city or state might be different from the top company in another location.
+- Second, Medicare Supplement plan prices and plan selection can fluctuate among Medicare supplemental insurance companies and even from one location to the next, so the “top” company in one city or state might be different from the top Medicare Supplement company in another location.

 Sites like MedicareSupplement.com allow you to compare plans from several different insurance companies so that you can find the right plan for the best price in your area.
-They also have licensed insurance agents who can help you compare plans for free, and they can help you enroll if you find the plan you want.
+They also have licensed insurance agents who can help you with your Medicare Supplement review for free, and they can help you enroll in the Medicare plan you want.

 - Serve a high number of beneficiaries